 In the past several years, researchers like Levine have worked with officials from Idaho and Montana’s fish and game agencies, Nature Conservancy staff, and others to recreate beaver dams to stabilize streams, create healthier ecosystems and reestablish the native mammals.

 The Story of Tygee Creek

 On the east side of Henry’s Lake near the Idaho and Montana border, flows a stream called Tygee Creek.

-As with many western creeks, years of disease and trapping took their toll on beavers and the complex system of dams, ponds and wetlands the mammals create, said Matthew Ward, manager of the Conservancy’s Flat Ranch Preserve.
+As with many western creeks, years of disease and trapping took their toll on beavers and the complex system of dams, ponds and wetlands the mammals create, said Matthew Ward, manager of TNC’s Flat Ranch Preserve.